 The P.A.I.G.E.
 (Project for the Advancement in Gays’ Efforts) is an agency consisting of person-centered programming to serve the often disenfranchised, less served, and often misrepresented minority youth and in the LGBTQIA community.

 GetPrEPTN is a campaign to raise awareness about Pre-exposure prophylaxis (PrEP), an FDA-approved treatment for the prevention of HIV.
 PrEP is a powerful and innovative HIV prevention tool that can help more Tennessee residents live HIV-free.

 Cempa Community Care was organized in 1986 and received its nonprofit status in 1988.
-Our mission is to champion healthy communities through compassionate and responsive delivery of education, health, social, and advocacy related services.
-Our community outreach and education department works in collaboration with regional agencies to provide testing, education, and information to break down social stigmas and help prevent the spread of HIV in East Tennessee.
+Our mission is to champion healthy communities through compassionate and responsive delivery of education, health, social, and advocacy-related services.
+Our community outreach and education department work in collaboration with regional agencies to provide testing, education, and information to break down social stigmas and help prevent the spread of HIV in East Tennessee.